Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-\SubSection{Semi-Supervised Learning as DA Training} We note that the problem setup of UDA is the same as that of SSL when we remove the notion of domains and consider two sets of training data, one labeled and the other unlabeled.
-With this in mind, we propose a new objective for UDA called {\dannssl} motivated by the semi-supervised learning of generative adversarial network~\cite{salimans2016improved} whose learning objective is formulated as follows:
+\SubSection{Classification-Aware Adversarial Learning} We note that the problem setup of unsupervised domain adaptation is not different from that of semi-supervised learning once we remove the notion of domains.
+Inspired by the semi-supervised learning formulation of GANs~\cite{salimans2016improved,dai2017good}, we propose a new domain adversarial learning objective that jointly parameterizes classifier and discriminator as follows: